Everything You Need to Know About Palm Island!

 Rum Bay Store:

 The island's store offers a unique selection of gifts,souvenirs,clothing, logo wear.
-We have the perfect gift or memento for that special something to remember...your island ...your time...your memories.
+We have the perfect gift or memento for that special something to remember...your island ...your time...your memories..
+We also have a humidor filled with quality cigars and other tobacco products.
 If you have forgotten to pack something we have that too. from tooth brushes, toothpaste and all your toiletry needs.
-We also have a humidor filled with quality cigars and other tobacco products.
+We also have a variety of grocery items available for your convience at our Coconuts Cafe.
+Coconuts Cafe is you stop to start your day with a gormet coffe or pastries and also carries a variety of speciality wine, cheeses.

 Palm Island Marina: